Oasis Care Centre

-A day centre that provides specialist catch up education to vulnerable and impoverished Syrian refugee children aged 6-13, most of whom have NEVER received an education.
+A day centre that provides specialist catch up education to vulnerable and impoverished Syrian refugee children aged 5-13, specifically focusing on those who have NEVER received any education.
 Plus food, life skills, trauma informed care, family support, Bible classes, arts and sports.
 The kids love coming along!

-The kids at Oasis range in age from 6-13, and our curriculum includes basic math, English, Arabic, life skills, art, and sports.
-Most of our students have never attended any formal school and need intense academic help.
+Our Oasis project is designed to provide specialist catch up education to about 50 of these kids aged from 5-13.
+The curriculum includes basic maths, English, Arabic, life skills, art, and sports.
 The goal is to integrate as many as possible into our Dar El Awlad School when they are prepared and when there is room.

 More recently we have added daily meals and professional counselling support for the children, many of whom have suffered trauma.